 Shorting a stock or short selling is an old and popular strategy for cashing in on market volatility.
-Essentially, a short or short sale is a bet that a stock’s value will drop soon.
-However, shorting is both dangerous and complicated because short-sellers usually rely on margin lending to finance their trading.
+A short or short sale bets that a stock’s value will drop soon.
+However, shorting is risky and complicated because short-sellers usually rely on margin lending to finance their trading.

 In a classic short, a trader agrees to buy a specific amount of stock but does not pay for it for a period.
 The trader bets that the share price will fall by the time he has to pay for the stock.